Alysson (footballer, born 2002)

-Alysson Cristian Oliveira Silva (born 27 January 1997), is a Brazilian professional footballer who plays as a centre-back for Liga Portugal 2 club Farense, on loan from Santa Clara.
+Alysson Cristian Oliveira Silva (born 26 September 2002) is a Brazilian professional footballer who plays as a centre-back for Liga Portugal 2 club Leixões on loan from Santa Clara.

 Club career

-Alysson joined the youth academy of Cruzeiro at the age of 12 and moved his way up their youth categories.
+Alysson joined the youth academy of Cruzeiro at the age of 12 and worked his way up their youth categories.
 On 28 March 2019, he signed his first professional contract with the club.
 On 12 April 2022, he moved to the youth academy of Botafogo.
 In 2023, he briefly moved to the academy of Betim before joining the Portuguese club Alverca, and in his debut season helped them win the 2023–24 Liga 3.
 On 25 June 2024 he transferred to Santa Clara until 2026 as they were newly promoted to the Primeira Liga.
 He made his professional debut with Santa Clara in a 4–1 Primeira Liga win over Estoril on 11 August 2024.

 On 17 July 2025, Alysson was sent on a season-long loan to Liga Portugal 2 club Farense.